Blog

 “LaVerne Webb volunteers her time and expertise once a month to join us for active exercise programming.
 The participants love it and love her energy.
 They always ask when she is coming back,” says Tina.

-Like fellow volunteer Tai, LaVerne has felt drawn to helping others achieve success since she was a young child.
+Like fellow volunteer Thai, LaVerne has felt drawn to helping others achieve success since she was a young child.
 She reflects on her experiences saying, “I was raised by my grandmother, who was very much entrenched in the community.
 I like what happens when we come together with a set goal, and I love being able to give someone a hand.
 I feel like, that's my purpose here, is to really be able to extend an act of kindness.”

 At the Hub, LaVerne runs a 45-minute exercise routine with variations depending on what each person is comfortable performing.
 “I keep the exercises really simple, really basic, and incorporate some dance moves.
 If you want to sit, you can, if you want to stand you can.”